- Table of Contents

 Depart from me, all you workers of evil!’
 In that place there will be weeping and gnashing of teeth, when you see Abraham and Isaac and Jacob and all the prophets [the righteous] in the kingdom of God but you yourselves cast out.

-Dear reader, take a moment to contemplate these words of Christ and imagine the experience of seeing the kingdom of God in all its grandeur, brilliance and majesty — The righteous inhabitants exceedingly joyful, happy and exuberant, praising their God, overwhelmed with the presence of His inconceivable love.
-No more death, sorrow or pain, with pleasures forevermore at His right hand (Ps.
-16:11), and you yourself thrust out.
-Allowing the error of fallible men joined with the “deceitfulness of sin,” to keep you from ever coming to “the knowledge of the truth” that the Son might set you free.
-Professing Christ while continuing to walk in the broad way, “in love with this present world.”
+Take a moment to contemplate these words of Christ and imagine seeing the kingdom of God in all its glory, grandeur, brilliance and majesty — The righteous inhabitants exceedingly joyful, happy and exuberant, praising their God, overwhelmed with the presence of His inconceivable love — A kingdom wherein there is no more sin, death, sorrow or pain, with pleasures forevermore at His right hand (Ps.
+16:11), and you yourself rejected by Christ and cast out.
+Allowing the error of fallible men joined with the “deceitfulness of sin,” to keep you from ever coming to “the knowledge of the truth” that the He might set you free.
+Professing to have faith in Him while continuing to walk in the broad way, “in love with this present world.”
 “Lovers of pleasure rather than lovers of God” and therefore preoccupied with “the cares, riches and pleasures” of this temporal life which you now must leave behind, never to be enjoyed again.
-Taking “pleasure in unrighteousness” rather than believe the truth.
+Taking “pleasure in unrighteousness” rather than believing the truth.
 This at the expense of a timeless, endless life in a world restored in all its glory.
-Having never had “ears to hear” Christ’s words while living in the world, you now have no choice but to hear Him say to you personally, “Depart from Me, I never knew you.”
+Having never had “ears to hear” Christ’s words while living in the world, you now have no choice but to hear His words as He says to you personally, “Depart from Me, I never knew you.”
 All is now lost and there is no going back.
 There are no second chances and thus rather than God lovingly wiping away every tear from your eyes you will be weeping profusely while you gnash your teeth in anger and dismay.
-Can you sense in your own soul the exceedingly foolhardiness of such an unfathomable loss?
+Can you sense in your own soul the foolhardiness of such an unfathomable loss?
 When God offers us, by His unmerited mercy and favor, all the necessary means to equip us that we might meet His conditions for the salvation of our souls?
 For, “His divine power has granted to us all things that pertain to life and godliness” (2 Pet.
 1:3).
-To anyone with ears to hear this is exceedingly good news.
-If we submit to Him with our whole heart, receive the gift of His Spirit, coming under His Lordship, following after Him as His disciples, having a heart to obey Him in all things, we can have complete confidence and assurance that we are in right standing with God — And in that day when we come into His Holy presence, rather than being called a wicked, slothful, and worthless servant (Matt.
+If we submit to Him with our whole heart, receive the gift of His Spirit, come under His Lordship, following after Him as His disciples with a heart to obey Him in all things, we can have complete confidence and assurance that we are in right standing with God — And in that day when we come into His Holy presence, rather than fear being called a wicked, slothful, and worthless servant (Matt.
 25:26, 30), we can rest assured that we will hear the sweetest words our ears will ever hear, “Well done, good and faithful servant.
 You have been faithful over a little; I will set you over much.
 Enter into the joy of your master” (Matt.
 25:21).

-If a single grain of sand represented our entire lifetime on this earth, all the grains of sand on all the shorelines in the entire world would represent not even the first hour of our eternal life in the Kingdom of God.
+Dear reader, if a single grain of sand would represent the entirety of our life in this present world, every grain of sand on the shorelines of all the earth would represent not even the first hour of our life in the eternal Kingdom of God.
 Considering then the profound implications of the loss of such endless blessedness, let us take the words of Scripture to heart — “Examine yourselves, to see whether you are in the faith.”
 “Work out your own salvation with fear and trembling” (Phil.
 2:12) and “be all the more diligent to confirm your calling and election” (2 Pet.
-1:10) — that we might never have to experience the dire and ineffable fate of those found standing before the great white throne in the Day of judgment clinging to a counterfeit cross.
+1:10) — that we might never have to experience the dire and ineffable fate of those found standing before Christ in the Day of judgment clinging to a counterfeit cross.

 AMEN